claireylee/What-tree-is-this-/README.md

 # DS-4002-Project-3
 ## What Tree is This - Using ResNet18 as a Tree Image Classifier
 This project trains two ResNet18 models on tree images, one from scratch and one pretrained.
-In the end, we arrived at one final model that had the greatest accuracy at 92.2%, which was the pretrained model on ImageNet.
+In the end, our model pretrained on ImageNet had the greatest accuracy at 92.2%.
 The model without pretraining performed with 71.1% accuracy

 ## Contents
-* **`/SCRIPTS`**: Reusable code for data pulls, cleaning, modeling, plotting.
+* **`/SCRIPTS`**: Reusable code for cleaning, splitting, and model creation.
 * **`/DATA`**: All data states, including intial and final.
 * **`/OUTPUT`**: Final figures and metrics used in the write-up, as well as figures from MI2.
 * **`LICENSE`**: An MIT license for our project